SovnSkyrim/Aldrnari/README.md

 Some NPCs have a neck seam, that's known, I'm waiting for an update of [EasyNPC](https://www.nexusmods.com/skyrimspecialedition/mods/52313?tab=description) to solve them, I talk to the author so don't worry, it'll come.
 Play with them for now.

+### I am so slow in combat...
+Yes; [Arena Movement](https://www.nexusmods.com/skyrimspecialedition/mods/53528), this is not a bug, it is intended.
+Git gud.

 ### What perk does the new weapons use?

 - Rapiers get sword perks